-Each student has a personal SOAS email account and an allocated file storage space on the network, which can be accessed from any computer.
+Each student has a personal SOAS email account and an allocated file storage space on the network.

 Across the campus there are a wide range of open access computer labs; specialist language and music labs; multi-media facilities; plus research and special needs computer facilities.

 SOAS Student Advice and Wellbeing are focused on helping any student to complete their course successfully through the specialist, professional services on offer: international student advice; welfare and financial advice, support for students with disabilities and student counselling.

 SOAS is situated in the very heart of London, surrounded by fashionable cafés and restaurants, green spaces, bookstores, museums and arts venues.
 The British Museum, British Library, Regent’s Park and the West End are all within walking distance of SOAS’s vibrant campus.

 In addition, London is home to world-renowned international art galleries, musical performances, opera, museums and festivals, which all go to make London the culture capital of the world.

 SOAS is located close to Russell Square Station on the Piccadilly Line and Goodge Street Station on the Northern Line, making it easy for students to explore all parts of this great city.